Grace-Andrews/control-repo-pov/README.md

-# control-repo-pov
-control repo for pov work
+Starter control-repo for Puppet POV.